-- 1. Start the Card Layout Editor workflow.

-- 2. Click the Upload image button.

-- 3. Click Browse to locate the file you want to upload.

-- Select the file and click Open.
+- 1. From the Configuration category, select Card Layout Editor. - 2.
+Click the Upload image button. - 3.
+Click Browse to locate the file you want to upload. - 4.
+Select the file and click Open.

 A message is displayed stating that the file has been uploaded.